CountVonGuetzli 8 months ago

 Geographic proximity isn't the main factor for peering and even if they did your session may still get terminated at a border network gateway in a big city and your traffic has to travel the same way.

-cedws 3 days ago
+cedws 8 months ago

 Technically speaking those aren’t datacenters, they’re regions.
 AWS regions can have multiple AZs, and each AZ can have multiple datacenters spread around a city, each with different latency characteristics.
 This is completely opaque to customers, you don’t really get to choose which one you’re in.
 There are ways to gain info about it though.